syncfusion/ej2-powerapps-components/docs/schedule/api.md

 Defines the data source for the Schedule code component.
 It specifies the `dataset` that the Schedule retrieves its data.

+### Enable Dark Mode (TwoOptions)

+If `enableDarkMode` set to true, then it will enable the dark mode for the Schedule code component.

 ### ScheduleConfig (SingleLine.Text)

 The configuration settings for the Schedule code component in JSON format.
 It specifies the `scheduleConfig` of the Schedule.
 The following properties are available in the `scheduleConfig` object.